Step-by-step guide to filling out Form I-130 for adult children of U.S. permanent residents

 Sometimes, your child might already be a U.S. citizen through birth or your citizenship status.
 This can save you a lot of time and effort.
 Check the “U.S. Citizenship by Birth or Through Parents” section for more details.

-Filing Separate Forms I-130
+Filing Separate Form I-130 for Unmarried Minor

 Depending on your status and who you are petitioning for, you may need to file separate Forms I-130: